You’ve worked hard at getting known, crafting fabulous content, developing your brand.

 I explained this to my client Diane.
 Her overall business profits is all her business income minus all her expenditure.
-Her profits for tax are higher (meaning more tax due) because unfortunately the costs of the fabulous dark chocolate she nibbles while working on-the-road isn’t tax-deductible.
+Her profits for tax are higher (meaning more tax due) because unfortunately the costs of the fabulous dark chocolate she nibbles while working on-the-road aren’t tax-deductible.

-The reason this matters is because unless you have control of your total profits, costs that aren’t tax-deductible can be a lot higher that you expect.
+The reason this matters is because unless you have control of your total profits, costs that aren’t tax-deductible can be a lot higher than you expect.
 That hits the money you have available for opportunities, so awareness is key.

 5. Have A Plan

 You’ll have noticed a lot depends on planning.
 Unless you want to, you don’t need to have an official planning session.
-10 minutes quiet time spent reviewing your business finances and records can go a long way.
+10 minutes of quiet time spent reviewing your business finances and records can go a long way.